 The MCU contains a watchdog timer that automatically times out if not reset (cleared) within a specific time by a program reset sequence.
-If the COP watchdog timer is allowed to time-out, an internal reset is generated to reset the MCU.
+If the COP watchdog timer is allowed to timeout, an internal reset is generated to reset the MCU.
 Regardless of an internal or external RESET, the MCU comes out of a COP reset according to the standard rules of mode selection.

-The COP reset function is enabled or disabled by a mask option and is verified during production testing.
+The COP reset function is enabled or disabled by the mask option bit and is verified during production testing.